vogon101/SLang/FEATURES.md

   * print("Hello World");
   * print (thisIsAFunction());
   * print (10.4);
-  * To remove the new line at the end, pass a "" last
+  * For print, to remove the new line at the end, pass a "" last
     * print("Test ", "");print("- Same Line", "")
 * Variables
   * myVar = "This is a variable";